thejenniferpattee/frank-research-materials/docs/protocols/phase1_study_card.md

 ## Fast Next Steps Checklist
 - Finalize the concept stimulus and screenshots.
 - Finalize measures and the measures registry.
-- Run a quick pilot with a tiny convenience sample to catch confusion in consent and wording.
+- Run quick pilot with a tiny convenience sample to catch confusion in consent and wording.
 - Launch recruitment.